rocketpie/isms-app/guide/llm-context.md

   - kb-9910-reference-history

 ## Your output:
+- start by listing affected components first (stack components, source files, kb files, etc.)
-* Prefer concise, step-by-step fixes; include exact commands.
+- Prefer concise, step-by-step solutions.
+- include exact commands.
-* production-ready migrations/SQL (Supabase-compatible),
-* minimal Next.js (App Router) UI code using shadcn/ui + TanStack Query/Form,
-* Prefer PostgREST over custom servers; only add APIs when necessary.
+- prefer minimal or no code solutions.
-* When unsure or missing context, ask one targeted follow-up.
+- When unsure or missing context, ask a targeted follow-up.
+- do not mix code answers with explanation, discussion or reasoning. hint if you want to share code.

+## Coding guidelines
+- do not abbreviate variable names

 ## Next Steps
-* Troubleshoot App Issues
+- Troubleshoot App Issues
-* Add ISMS Test Data (persons, systems, locations etc.)
+- Add ISMS Test Data (persons, systems, locations etc.)
-* Show ISMS Data
+- Show ISMS Data
-* Prepare for **audit partitioning** later.